Jody Latham: 2008–2013: The Fixer, The Tudors and Hell's Kitchen

 In 2008, Latham starred in ITV1's The Fixer, playing the cheeky scally character Calum, and played a part in the music video Moonshine & Roses by International One.
 He also appeared in Tulisa's 2012 music video for song "Sight of You".

 Latham has also turned presenter - hosting the NME Awards aftershow party interviewing award winners.
 He also been the face and voice of numerous brands including Clearasil, Orange Mobile, Gio Goi and many more, including the BBC flagship station Radio 1.

 He appears in the films Act of Grace (which he is also associate producer) and The Michael Gomez Story (2007).
 In the latter he plays Michael Gomez, an Irish Traveller who turned professional boxer at 17.

-Latham played guest lead in the drama The Tudors along with Jonathan Rhys Meyers.
+Latham played in two episodes in the drama The Tudors along with Jonathan Rhys Meyers.

 Latham was one of the celebrities to take part in the 2009 series of Hell's Kitchen on ITV1.

 In 2010, Latham played Matt on the radio series House on Fire which aired on BBC Radio 4 from 2010 to 2013.

 In 2011, Latham joined the cast of the BBC soap opera EastEnders, playing Rob Grayson, a pimp in a controversial sex exploitation storyline.

 In 2013, Latham appeared in the popular BBC school-based drama series, Waterloo Road as Steve-O Malone.